 Plan of Action

-From our site personal to top management, we are committed to continuously improving our facilities, equipment and work procedures to mitigate negative impacts on our environment.
+From our site personnel to top management, we are committed to continuously improving our facilities, equipment and work procedures to mitigate negative impacts on our environment.

 To accomplish this we…

 - Continuously exchange harmful products with environmentally friendly solutions when available (e.g. tool cleaning)

 - Supply spill kits as a common feature for all parked or stationary vehicles (e.g. cranes, trucks, aerial work platforms)